• Skip to primary navigation

 Nosheen headshot

-Welcome to Untold Recipes by Nosheen.
-Here, you'll find authentic Pakistani recipes inspired by my childhood — a curated space to explore nostalgic recipes for all aspiring home cooks.
+Here, you'll find authentic Pakistani recipes inspired by my childhood—a curated space to explore nostalgic recipes for all aspiring home cooks.
 It's all here, from slow-cooked Mughal wonders to regional delicacies and street food favorites.
-I aim to make all the recipes approachable for beginner, intermediary, and advanced cooks alike and offer cooking classes for supplemental help.
+I aim to make all the recipes approachable for beginner, intermediate, and advanced cooks alike.

 More about me